peterjohnmanuel/Feedreader/README.md

 * Check if allFeeds array defined.
 * Check if allfeeds array to have a length greater than 0.
 * Check if allfeeds elements has url defined.
-* Check if allfeeds elements url is not empty.
+* Check if allfeeds elements url is not empty and valid.
-* Check if feed is a valid url

 ### Test: all Feeds has populated name